 most popular study abroad programs

-of students receive a global project scholarship (as of class of 2022)
+of first-year students receive a global project scholarship (as of class of 2022)

 undergraduate students with off-campus project experience

 years of undergraduate project experiences through the Global Projects Program